REAL ID vs Passport in 2025: Important Differences Explained

 Frequently Asked Questions About REAL IDs and Passports

-No, you do not need a passport, other identification cards are accepted as well.
-Starting May 7, 2025, you will need a REAL ID or another federally accepted form of identification to fly domestically.
+Yes, starting from May 7, 2025, a REAL ID or another federally accepted form of identification is required to fly domestically.

 Do you need a passport to fly in the U.S.?